 All you have to to is make a post—whether it be photo, video, carousel, or Story—then choose the option to boost it.
 Sit back and let Instagram do the work of connecting your post to potential new followers or input your own custom demographic filters.

 While letting Instagram handle the demographics for more general posts is fine, the more laser-focused you make your marketing efforts, the more likely they are to pay off big.
-So sure, if you’ve got some extra wiggle room in the budget to promote one of your more standard posts, feel free to do so, but you’ll get far more mileage with boosting a specifically targeted post with specifically targeted demographics.
+So sure, if you have some extra wiggle room in the budget to promote one of your more standard posts, feel free to do so, but you’ll get far more mileage with boosting a specifically targeted post with specifically targeted demographics.

 For example, if you’re at an event, you’ll want to focus your ad filters around the city the event is at, set the age ranges to the types of people that will be at this event, and a relevant interest.